Medioimages/Photodisc/Digital Vision/Getty Images

 If your favorite synthetic wig has lost its va-va-voom volume, just add a few curls to its synthetic strands.
 But don’t reach for a curling iron or some hot rollers, as these heated beauty tools may burn and melt the fabricated wig fibers beyond repair.
-With some expert guidance and a few simple old-school beauty tricks, you'll be ready to create beautiful, big and buoyant curls in whatever wig you want to wear to a holiday party or a special event.
+With some expert guidance and a few simple old-school beauty tricks, you'll be ready to create big, beautiful curls in whatever wig you want to wear.

 Detangle the hair of the wig with a wide-tooth comb.

-Fill a medium-sized bowl with 2 to 3 cups of cold water and 1 teaspoon of shampoo.
+Fill a medium-sized bowl with two to three cups of cold water and one teaspoon of shampoo.
 Swirl the water with your hands to create a soapy mixture.

 Place the wig into the water.
 Gently swirl the wig around with your hands to allow the soap and water to clean the synthetic fibers.
 To prevent the fibers from matting or creating knots in the wig, do not stretch or pull the wig or rub the hair against itself.
 Using a circular motion, twirl the wig for one to two minutes.